A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 If the Goldador inherits the double-coat of their Golden Retriever parent, they can shed quite a bit of hair, especially during spring and fall seasons.
 On regular days, you should brush them 3-4 times a week.
 But during the shedding seasons, it’s recommended that you brush them daily to prevent your house from becoming a furry mess.

-But if your Goldador is fortunate enough to develop a slightly shorter coat of their Labrador parent, you only need to brush them once or twice a week.
+But if your Goldador is fortunate enough to develop a slightly shorter coat thantheir Labrador parent, you only need to brush them once or twice a week.
 But during shedding season, it’s still advised to brush them daily to keep shedding to a minimum.

 Cleaning their ears

 Unfortunately, Goldadors are likely to inherit the genes responsible for excessive ear wax production from their Labrador parent.
-If left unattended, this wax can cause nasty ear infections that might be difficult to treat.
+If left unattended, this wax can cause frequent ear infections.

-To prevent this, it’s advised to clean the inside of their ears to remove excess wax with a slightly damp cloth once every week.
-You should also get your Goldador’s ears checked by your vet when you pay a visit to ensure that they’re free from infections.
+Clean the inside of their ears to remove excess wax with a slightly damp cloth once every week.
+It would be best if you also got your Goldador’s ears checked by your vet when you pay a visit to ensure that they’re free from infections.

 Nails, Teeth, and Bathing

 Clipping your dog’s nails goes a long way in preventing accidental scratching.
-It’s recommended that you clip your Goldadors nails once or twice a month to keep them from getting too big, or worse, growing back inside.
+It’s recommended that you clip your Goldadors nails once or twice a month.

 You should also clean their teeth with a canine toothbrush two to three times a week to prevent tartar buildup and mouth infections.

 Occasional bathing is also an essential part of proper grooming.
-Whenever you notice that their coat has accumulated too much dirt and mud, bathe them.
+Whenever you notice your dog’s coat has accumulated too much dirt and mud, give them a bath.
 If they’ve taken a dip in a swimming pool or pond, make sure to give them a freshwater rinse afterward.

 Should you buy or adopt a golden retriever lab mix?